-Reduce Errors and Increase Efficiency with Put Walls
+Reduce Errors and Increase Efficiency with a Put Wall System

 The ever-increasing number of online orders and heightened customer expectations has led to the order fulfillment process becoming more and more complicated.
 When it costs nearly six times more to gain a new customer than to retain a current one, retailers cannot afford a misstep in the shipping process.
 Customers are placing more and more orders for more and more items.
 Retailers must be prepared to fulfill each of these orders, even when parts of the order are uncommon.
 Along the same lines, this SKU proliferation has led to the diversification of order and product profiles.
 Organizations must be prepared to ship small items and large items, in large or small quantities.
 These factors and more have led to retailers integrating put walls into their fulfillment execution strategy in order to reduce errors and increase efficiency.

-A Put Wall System is a goods-to-person order fulfillment process.
+A put wall is a system of shelves that are dedicated to order consolidation and designed to improve picking productivity and order fulfillment accuracy.
+This goods-to-person order fulfillment process streamlines the supply chain by reducing walking to and from inventory storage and by reducing the number of people required to handle the daily flow of orders.
 Items are batch-picked upstream and brought to the operator at the put wall.
-Put walls have many individual cabinets or cubbies which represent orders.
+They have many individual cabinets or cubbies which represent orders.
 The operator scans the item and distributes the items in the appropriate cubby using a light notification system.
 When the cubby contains a completed order a light on the reverse side illuminates and the packer knows that cubby is ready to be packed.

 Put wall systems provide many key benefits for distributors: